-The following State rules require monitoring of emissions (testing, inspection, enforcement, and compliance) from stationary sources:
+The following North Carolina rules require monitoring of emissions from stationary sources:

-- 15A NCAC 2D .0604 "Exceptions to Monitoring and Reporting Requirements" - 15A NCAC 2D .0605 "General Recordkeeping and Reporting Requirements" - 15A NCAC 2D .0611 "Monitoring Emissions from Other Sources" - 15A NCAC 2D .0612 "Alternative Monitoring and Reporting Procedures" - 15A NCAC 2D .0613 "Quality Assurance Program" - 15A NCAC 2D .0614 "Compliance Assurance Monitoring" - 15A NCAC 2Q .0207 "Annual Emissions Reporting
+- 15A NCAC 2D .0604 "Exceptions to Monitoring and Reporting Requirements" - 15A NCAC 2D .0605 "General Recordkeeping and Reporting Requirements" - 15A NCAC 2D .0611 "Monitoring Emissions from Other Sources" - 15A NCAC 2D .0612 "Alternative Monitoring and Reporting Procedures" - 15A NCAC 2D .0613 "Quality Assurance Program" - 15A NCAC 2D .0614 "Compliance Assurance Monitoring" - 15A NCAC 2Q .0207 "Annual Emissions Reporting"

 The Annual Emissions Reporting Rule requires stationary sources to submit periodic emissions reports to the State.
 These requirements meet the emissions reporting requirements of 40 CFR Part 51, including the Air Emissions Reporting Requirements (AERR).
 NCGS 143-215.107(a)(4) Air quality standards and classifications, provides the EMC with the statutory authority "To collect information or to require reporting from classes of sources which, in the judgment of the [EMC], may cause or contribute to air pollution."
-North Carolina's annual emissions reporting requirement was approved into the SIP through previous EPA actions.